tralinhessec/1day1startup/README.md

 ## 🔗 [FiLink – Aide au Matching de Financements](https://filink-aide-matcher.lovable.app/)
 > **💸 Platform to identify and match startups and projects with the right financing options.**
 > Includes a special "BoostFemmes" module to improve funding access for women-led initiatives.
-> 🎯 Target: Tech / AI / ESG startups, women founders
+> 🎯 Target: Tech / AI / ESG startups, groups, associations, women founders
 > 🛠️ Built with Lovable.app in 1 day

 ---